harryseo1992/Pycharm-For-Dummies/index.md

 # Introduction
 {: .fs-9 }
 {: .no_toc}
 Pycharm for dummies is a document with multiple walkthroughs to help people utilize one of the many IDEs (Integrated Development Environments) called PyCharm to its maximum potential.
+The guide will help you through basic tasks such as setting up PyCharm and other basic PyCharm functions that any beginner would want to know.
 {: .fs-6 .fw-300 }

 [Get started now](#getting-started){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 } [View it on GitHub](https://github.com/harryseo1992/Pycharm-For-Dummies){: .btn .fs-5 .mb-4 .mb-md-0 }